smartguy666/customer-support-agent-using-react-and-node/README.md

 ```
 ## 🔌 DNotifier Integration

-DNotifier is used as the real-time communication layer for the Customer Support Agent.
+DNotifier AI Infrastructure is used for AI based features using DNotifier SDK, as well as the real-time communication layer for the Customer Support Agent using the same Dnotifier SDK from within the same SDK everything can be easily you can see from this repo.

 The backend connects to DNotifier using WebSocket transport.